Use the side menu tabs or Site Map to see many more pages!

 \_ISO\LINUX\Clonezilla_Persistent.mnu <<< will be added to the LINUX menu

-To add your own wallpaper background, prepare a .bmp file which is exactly 800x600 in size and 24/32-bit colour depth.
+To add your own wallpaper background, prepare a .bmp file or .jpg file which is exactly 800x600 in size and 24/32-bit colour depth.

 Name the file as mybackground.bmp and copy it to the \_ISO folder.